-Because of the fundamental challenges discussed above, MIMO terminal antennas for low LTE bands are so far confined to only two-port designs [10]-[23].
 CM analysis (CMA) has been used in [10]-[16] to reduce the correlation of the two ports in the low band.
-This is motivated by the far-field orthogonality of CMs, which provides an effective framework to design orthogonal MIMO antennas.
-In [10], it is shown a dual-antenna configuration of a slot-monopole and a planar inverted-F antenna (PIFA) achieves the measured isolation and envelope correlation coefficient (ECC) of 13 dB and 0.04, if the slot monopole placed at a short end is used to excite the fundamental chassis mode, whereas the PIFA is located at the chassis center to avoid exciting the chassis mode.
-However, without exploiting the chassis for radiation, the 6 dB bandwidth pf the PIFA is as small as 1%, limiting the practical use of this approach.
-A magnetic antenna at either short end of the chassis can be used to replace the PIFA [11].
-But again, since the magnetic antenna's location is chosen to avoid exciting the chassis, the high isolation of over 20 dB and low ECC of below 0.01 are obtained at the expense of small bandwidth (i.e., 2%).
+This is motivated by the far-field orthogonality of CMs, which offers an effective framework to design orthogonal MIMO antennas.
+In [10], it is shown a slot-monopole and a planar inverted-F antenna (PIFA) give the measured isolation and envelope correlation coefficient (ECC) of 13 dB and 0.04, if the slot monopole placed at a short end is used to excite the fundamental chassis mode, whereas the PIFA is located at the chassis center to avoid exciting the chassis mode.
+However, without using the chassis for radiation, the 6 dB bandwidth of the PIFA is as small as 1%, which is